China ex-vice public security minister on trial for graft

 Sun is also named in a lawsuit brought by the U.S. Justice Department against Las Vegas casino mogul Steve Wynn last month to compel Wynn to register as a foreign agent because of lobbying work it says he performed at the behest of the Chinese government.

 The lawsuit says the lobbying effort was done on behalf of senior Chinese government officials, including Sun, who sought Wynn’s help in trying to get a Chinese national’s visa application denied, according to the complaint.

+Beijing was seeking the return of the man, who had been charged with corruption in China and was seeking political asylum in America.
 The effort was ultimately unsuccessful.